kubecost/docs/custom-prom.md

 * Data incorrectly is a single namespace -- make sure that [honor_labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) is enabled

-You can visit Settings in Kubecost to see basic diagnostic information on these Prometheus metrics:
+Visit the Settings page in Kubecost to see basic diagnostic information on these Prometheus metrics:

 ![Prometheus status diagnostic](https://raw.githubusercontent.com/kubecost/docs/main/prom-status.png)